LeeDoor/game_webserver/README.md

 # documentation
-NOTE: I will try to change and supplement the structure of the code immediately along with the documentation. as i write my code i also try to documentate it. here is the list of readmes for each module:
+NOTE: I will try to change and supplement the structure of the code immediately along with the documentation. as i write my code i also try to documentate it. here is the list of readmes for each module: #TODO to supplement the documentation as the project grows.
 * [new module creation](docs/new_module_creation.md)
 * [initializer](docs/initializer.md)
 * [server](docs/server.md)